mariusgarenaux/cwl2nx/README.md

 - green: WorkflowInputParameter
 - yellow: WorkflowStep
 - blue: WorkflowStepInput
-- pink / magenta : WorkflowStepOutput which are note WorkflowStepInput
+- pink / magenta : WorkflowStepOutput which are not WorkflowStepInput
 - red : WorkflowOutputParameter

 ## Link with cwl-utils